mcdemarco/prepub/README.md

 Most changes can be made in the stylesheet; you can make the passage headers/numbers/characters/images bigger or smaller there, as well as centering or coloring them as desired.

 If you're going for a continuous paragraph style like in old gamebooks, change `--epub-chapter-level=2` to `--epub-chapter-level=1` (or edit it in `epub.yaml`) and remove the line in `prepub.css` that handles 2-page layouts.
-Note that such links may not work well in an ebook reader, though they should work in a PDF set to continuous scroll.
+Note that such links may not work well in some ebook readers, though they should work in a PDF set to continuous scroll.

 [Kent Bye](https://puppet.com/blog/how-we-automated-our-ebook-builds-pandoc-and-kindlegen) lists more flags to set to spiff up your output: